-For myself, this card has been a nice addition to my Credit cards.
-Without doing anything, I also improve my portfolio thanks to the cashback this crypto card provides.
+For myself, this card has been an excellent addition to my credit cards.
+I improve my portfolio without doing anything thanks to the cashback this crypto card provides.

 Lately, there have been many cards to choose from in the crypto sphere, all with their owns benefits, but this post is only about my experiences with the crypto.com Ruby VISA debit card.
 To clarify, I also have the Binance card, but I stopped using it after realizing I couldn’t use it for my Amazon purchases.